w3c/wai-quick-start/README.md

 The environment variable, `BUILD_FOR_GITHUB`, is used to configure URLs.
 So when the resource is deployed on GitHub Pages the URLs are absolute, and when built for production deployment in w3.org they are relative.

+## Deploying to live

+The following steps are required in order to deploy this to the live w3.org environment.
+In order to deploy you will need the permissions to update content on w3.org.

+1. Build deployable version.

+    `middleman build`

+    This builds the content into the local `build` directory.
+Removing the `BUILD_FOR_GITHUB` means that the URLs in the pages built will be relative rather than absolute.

+2. CVS update the `/WAI/gettingstarted`, `/WAI/users`, `/WAI/intro`, and `/WAI/bcase` directories in your local version of the repository.

+3. Until the Evaluating, Managing, and Advocating are ready for publication, reference to them will need to be removed.
+Edit the following files and remove links to these pages from the navigation:

+    * build/index.html
+    * build/designing.html
+    * build/developing.html
+    * build/writing.html

+4. Copy the following from the `build` directory to the local CVS `impl` directory:

+    * index.html
+    * acknowledgements.html
+    * designing.html
+    * developing.html
+    * writing.html
+    * images/*
+    * stylesheets/*
+    * javascripts/*

+5. If necessary, edit the Getting Started overview and make changes to the `/WAI/gettingstarted/Overview.html` page.

+6. If necessary, edit the following pages and update the navigation to change the label and URL for this resource:

+    * /WAI/gettingstarted/Overview.html
+    * /WAI/users/browsing.html
+    * /WAI/users/inaccessible.html
+    * /WAI/intro/accessibility.php
+    * /WAI/intro/components.php
+    * /WAI/bcase/Overview.html

+7. Commit all the changes to the w3.org CVS repository.

+8. Check all the pages to find the typo that you accidentally left in.

 [GHPage]: https://w3c.github.io/wai-quick-start/